-Scorecard Prioritization
+Scorecard prioritization

 Why use it?

-- More accurate evaluations — Fewer cases where the wrong scorecard is used for a call or roleplay.
+- More accurate evaluations: fewer cases where the wrong scorecard is used for a call or roleplay.

-- Cleaner reporting — Teams using different playbooks can rely on the correct scorecard being applied automatically.
+- Cleaner reporting: teams using different playbooks can rely on the correct scorecard being applied automatically.

-| Capability | Before | Now |
+Capability | Before | Now |

 |---|---|---|

-| Scorecard weightage | Available in Roleplay for weighting criteria. | Enhanced so that how strongly a scorecard applies for a call is clearer and more controllable. |
+Scorecard weightage | Available in Roleplay for weighting criteria. | How strongly a scorecard applies for a call is clearer and more controllable. |

-| Scorecard priority | Previously only in Recorded Interactions (RI / Coaching). | Expanded so you can define which scorecard takes precedence when more than one could apply (e.g. in Roleplay and other flows). |
+Scorecard priority | Previously only in Recorded Interactions (RI / Coaching). | You can now define which scorecard takes precedence when more than one could apply (for example in Roleplay and other flows). |

 Important product details